-This annual report was drawn up pursuant to Articles 3:5, 3:6, 3:65, 7:96, 7:203 and 7:220 of the of the Companies and Associations Code and Article 27 of the Act of 21 March 1991 on the reform of certain economic public companies.
-The report also contains the remuneration report drawn up pursuant to Article 17 §4 of the aforementioned Act.
+This annual report was drawn up pursuant to Articles 3:32 of the Companies and Associations Code and Article 27 of the Act of 21 March 1991 on the reform of certain economic public companies.

 Pursuant to the provisions of the law and the Articles of Association, the Board of Directors has the honour of reporting to you on the company's situation and results for the 2019 financial year.